kcaa/kcaa/README.md

 # KCAA: KanColle Automated Assistant

+**NOTE: This project has been frozen.
+Feel free to fork if you are interested.**

 KCAA (pronounced as *K-car*) is an assistant tool for playing [Kancolle](http://www.dmm.com/netgame/feature/kancolle.html) (Kantai Collection), aimed to do simple tasks for you so that you can focus on what you